Iraqi prime minister survives assassination bid with drones

 But following the vote, militia supporters pitched tents near the Green Zone, rejecting the election results and threatening violence unless their demands for a recount were met.

 The unsubstantiated claims of voter fraud have cast a shadow over the vote.
-The standoff with the militia supporters has also increased tensions among rival Shiite factions that could reflect on the street and threaten Iraq’s newfound relative stability.
+The standoff with the militia supporters has also increased tensions among rival Shiite factions that could spill into violence and threaten Iraq’s newfound relative stability.

 The election was held months ahead of schedule in response to mass protests in late 2019, which saw tens of thousands in Baghdad and predominantly Shiite southern provinces rally against endemic corruption, poor services and unemployment.
 They also protested against the heavy-handed interference of neighboring Iran in Iraq’s affairs through Iran-backed militias.